...

 The types of changes to your visitation schedule depend upon your co-parent’s willingness to engage in counseling.
 His or her attempts to remain sober are a key part of this discussion and topic.
 Many parents are unable to make the necessary changes to their lives to incorporate their kids in a meaningful way.
 In that case, asking for a sole managing conservatorship may be in the best interests of your child.
 This allows for greater control from your perspective and less visitation time for your co-parent.
 Ultimately, this may be in the best interest of your co-parent as much as your child.

 One of the long-lasting impacts of the COVID-19 pandemic has been increased mobility on the part of Americans.
-One of the major changes to the work landscape there has been the proliferation of remote jobs.
+One of the major changes to the work landscape has been the proliferation of remote jobs.
 Many of us can work from home now compared to days before the pandemic.
-Not only does this give employers more flexibility but employees benefit as well.
+Not only does this give employers more flexibility, but employees benefit as well.
 Working remotely means living where you choose rather than living near your place of employment.

 However, circumstances may change to the point where moving becomes highly advisable.
 A new job opportunity may present itself.
-Or a relationship may have blossomed which requires you to move.
+Or a relationship may have blossomed that requires you to move.
 The Law Office of Bryan Fagan understands that remaining in one place may not be an option for your family.
 With that said, here are some considerations when it comes to modifying the visitation order due to an upcoming move.

 Think first, move second

-Before deciding to move it is wise to tap the brakes.
+Before deciding to move, it is wise to tap the brakes.
 This is good advice under most circumstances.
 However, it is especially true when you have a court order to contend with.
-Without a doubt, not being able to immediately up and move is a reality for a person living under court orders.
+Without a doubt, not being able to immediately get up and move is a reality for a person living under court orders.
 However, bear in mind that this is done to benefit your child.
 He or she benefits from being able to have a relationship with you and your co-parent

 We have all heard the saying that it is easier to beg forgiveness than to ask permission.
-This stems from the idea that in some circumstances you should simply move forward as soon as possible.
+This stems from the idea that in some circumstances, you should simply move forward as soon as possible.
 However, it is not advisable to follow this advice when it comes to child custody visitation orders.
 Your decisions have consequences.
-As a result, do not presume that It will always be possible to beg forgiveness as someone in this context.
+As a result, do not presume that it will always be possible to beg forgiveness as someone in this context.
 Oftentimes, a court will not look the other way.

 The bottom line is you need to be sure that what you are doing as far as a move is concerned would be allowed by a court.
 This starts with examining your court orders to determine what kind of orders are in place.
 These orders determine the amount of latitude you have when moving your family.
 Understanding the orders is critical.
-Having a copy of your court orders handy allows for you to make decisions based on specific knowledge of circumstances.
+Having a copy of your court orders handy allows you to make decisions based on specific knowledge of circumstances.

 What is a geographic restriction?

 There are reasons why a geographic restriction may need to be lifted.
 One of those reasons is the desire to move your family for any reason.
 Being the custodial parent means having your residence restricted.
 The same applies to the non-custodial parent.
 However, the geographic restriction typically helps the non-custodial parent on a primary basis.
 Imagine a situation where your co-parent was allowed to move with the children wherever he or she pleased.
-This puts your family in a position where you would need to move subject to the whims of your co-parent.
+This puts your family in a position where you would need to move, subject to the whims of your co-parent.

 Lifting a geographic restriction is difficult.
-Much of the time a court inserts geographic restrictions into visitation orders even when the parties themselves do not ask for it.
+Much of the time, a court inserts geographic restrictions into visitation orders even when the parties themselves do not ask for it.
 This is because courts understand that constant movement is not necessarily in the best interests of a child.
 Wanting to lift a geographic restriction is reasonable.
-However, before filing a modification case you need to have a plan.
+However, before filing a modification case, you need to have a plan.

 Placing a geographic restriction